On the limit of large surface tension for a fluid motion with free boundary: Introduction.

 \begin{notation} We reserve $\Om$ for the \emph{fixed} domain, with $\Om(t)$ being always the domain at time $t$, i.e., $\Om(t) = \eta(t)(\Om)$.
 Of course, $\Om(0) = \Om$.
 In several parts of the paper the subscript $k$ will be dropped for the sake of notational simplicity. \end{notation}

 The mathematical study of equations (\ref{free_boundary_full}) has a long history, although for a long time only results under restrictive conditions had been achieved.
 In particular, a great deal of work has been devoted to irrotational flows, in which case the free boundary Euler equations reduce to the well-known water-waves equations.
-See \cite{Nalimov, Yosihara, Craig, Amborse, AmbroseMasmoudi, Wu, Lannes}.
+See \cite{Amborse, AmbroseMasmoudi, Craig, Lannes, Nalimov, Wu, Yosihara}.

 Not surprisingly, when equations (\ref{free_boundary_full}) are considered in full generality, well-posedness becomes a yet more delicate issue, and most of the results are quite recent.
-In this regard, Ebin has showed that the problem is ill-posed if $k =0$ \cite{E0}, although Lindblad proved well-posedness for $k = 0$ when the so-called ``Taylor sign condition'' holds \cite{Lin} (the linearized problem was also investigated by Lindblad in \cite{Lin2}).
-When $k > 0$, a priori estimates have been obtained by Christodoulou and Lindblad \cite{ChLin} and Shatah and Zeng \cite{ShatahZeng}, with well-posedness being finally established by Coutand and Shkoller \cite{CS, CSB} (see also \cite{Sch}).
-Other recent results, including the study of the compressible free boundary Euler equations, are \cite{CS2, CS3, CSL, CSH}.
+In this regard, Ebin has showed that the problem is ill-posed if $k =0$ \cite{E0}, although Lindblad proved well-posedness for $k = 0$ when the so-called ``Taylor sign condition'' holds \cite{Lin} (the linearized problem was also investigated by Lindblad in \cite{Lin2}; see also \cite{ChLin}).
+When $k > 0$, a priori estimates have been obtained by Shatah and Zeng \cite{ShatahZeng}, with well-posedness being finally established by Coutand and Shkoller \cite{CS, CSB} (see also \cite{Sch}).
+Other recent results, including the study of the compressible free boundary Euler equations, are \cite{CS2, CS3, CSH, CSL}.

+\begin{notation} We use both $\nabla$ and $D$ to denote the derivative. $D_w$ is the directional derivative in the direction of $w$, $w$ a vector; in particular, with $\tau$ denoting the unit tangent vector field on $\partial \Om$, $D_\tau$ is the derivative along the boundary.
+We avoid using decimals to indicate fractional derivatives as we find that it makes the text more difficult to read.
+Hence we employ $4\half$ to denote $4.5$, etc. \end{notation}